Terms & Definitions

 What is an amateur athlete in college sports?

 The broad definition of an amateur athlete is someone who competes in sports for personal satisfaction and not for monetary gain.
 In the eyes of the NCAA, amateurism within the context of collegiate sports is also preceded by ensuring that the athlete is a student first, thus protecting education as the primary reason for attending college or university.
-The NCAA reiterates their belief that athletes are scholars first and athletes second, thus being “student-athletes”.
+The NCAA reiterates its belief that athletes are scholars first and athletes second, thus being “student-athletes”.

-NCAA Bylaw 12 explains the current definition of amateurism and what a student-athelete is and isn’t allowed to receive as compensation for their participation in athletic programs.
+NCAA Bylaw 12 explains the current definition of amateurism and what a student-athlete is and isn’t allowed to receive as compensation for their participation in athletic programs.
 In 2021, Name, Image, Likeness (NIL) regulations set at the state level began to allow student-athletes to receive some compensation for their participation in promotional activities and other business opportunities.
 These laws are currently evolving at state, educational institutional, and divisional levels.

 Are high school athletes amateur athletes?